Senryoku/Deecy/Readme.md

 ### Keybindings

 Deecy should detect, map and use controllers automatically.
 Host controllers can be manually assigned to guest controller ports in the Settings.

-Keyboard bindings are fixed for controller 1 and intended for testing only:
+Keyboard bindings can be customized in the settings.
+Defaults for controller 1:
 | DC Controller | Host Keyboard (AZERTY) |
 | ------------- | ------------- |
 | A, B, X, Y    | A, Z, Q, S |